-A. Investigation Of Brokerage Account Assets And Margin Debt And Subsequent Settlement With Investors Resulting In Nearly \$8 Million Benefit To Receivership Estate
+B. Obtained Court Approval For And Executed A Major Settlement Providing Nearly \$8 Million Benefit To Receivership Estate

 Immediately following his appointment, the Receiver obtained control of Kinetic Funds' brokerage account relationship at Interactive Brokers.
-In addition to containing various sub-accounts purportedly implementing the trading strategies offered by Kinetic Funds and consisting of approximately \$13 million in total cash and securities, the Receiver also discovered (i) two separate sub-accounts holding approximately \$10 million in securities positions, and (ii) approximately \$12 million in undisclosed total margin debt across several sub-accounts.
+In addition to containing various sub-accounts purportedly implementing the trading strategies offered by Kinetic Funds and consisting of approximately \$13 million in total cash and securities, the Receiver also discovered (i) two separate sub-accounts holding approximately \$10 million in securities that the building "requires a complete interior renovation" and the other noting that the "general physical condition of interior areas can be rate [sic] as poor."

+positions, and (ii) approximately \$12 million in undisclosed total margin debt across several sub-accounts.
 As the named account holder, Kinetic Funds could have been obligated to repay these outstanding margin obligations, which would have significantly depleted available funds to return to Kinetic Funds investors.